 Uniting U.S. citizens and lawful permanent residents (green card holders) with their overseas family members is an important goal of U.S. immigration law.
 But that doesn't mean that every relation of a U.S. citizen or permanent resident will qualify for a U.S. green card.
-The law sets strict guidelines for which family relations are green-card eligible—and in some cases, how many people will be allowed into the U.S. per year based on that category.
+The law sets strict guidelines for which family relations are green-card eligible—and in some cases, for how many people will be allowed into the U.S. per year based on that category.
+The result is that you'll need to plan for possible delays, and perhaps implement step-by-step strategies for ultimately reuniting your family in the United States, as described here.

 For example, instead of petitioning for a grandparent, a U.S. citizen could petition for his or her parents; and they could, after receiving a green card and eventually U.S. citizenship, petition for their parents (your grandparents).
 But this strategy almost always requires long-term planning, because obtaining both a green card and eventually U.S. citizenship tends to take several years, depending on a variety of factors.

-One important variable is that, in the visa categories subject to annual limits (in what is called the "preference" categories), the number of people applying invariably exceeds the supply of available visa numbers (green cards).
-The result is that applicants must wait a long time until a visa number is available.
+One important variable is that, in the visa categories subject to annual limits (in what is called the "preference" categories), the number of people applying almost always exceeds the supply of available visa numbers (green cards).
+The result is that applicants must typically wait a long time until a visa number is available.
 The average wait is from five to 25 years, depending on the visa category and the country from which the immigrant is applying (due to per-country limits).
+In recent years, however, there have been visas available in category 2A with little to no wait.

-Keep in mind that the immigrant must, in most cases, fit the eligibility criteria all the way up through their approval for adjustment of status or entry to the U.S. on an immigrant visa.
+Keep in mind that every immigrant must fit the eligibility criteria all the way up through their approval for adjustment of status or entry to the U.S. on an immigrant visa.
 If, for example, someone immigrating as an unmarried child gets married in between receiving their U.S. visa and entering the United States, they will be denied entry.
+See an immigration attorney if you encounter complications like these.